 A unique feature of this course is the opportunity to travel away from home to other Traditional Owner country for many of the training weeks.
 You can meet and get to know people from across Victoria, build your professional networks and continue learning outside the scheduled learning activities.
 You will become part of a learning and professional community.
 We expect you to be able to organise your own travel.
 If you don't have a car then we will ask you to manage your own bookings or other travel arrangements.

-All places in the course, whether fee-paying or funded by First Peoples - State Relations, are eligible for all meals, accommodation and reimbursement for transport costs when you are required to be away from your usual home (see Fees and Funding, Insurance sections for more details).
+All enrolled course students, whether fee-paying or funded by First Peoples - State Relations, are provided with all meals, accommodation and travel reimbursement costs when you are required to be away from your place of residence (see Fees and Funding, Insurance sections for more details).